-- In a large bowl, whisk together eggs.
-Stir in honey, yogurt, mashed bananas, and vanilla until combined.
+- In a large bowl, mash bananas and then whisk in eggs.
+Stir in honey, yogurt, and vanilla until combined.

 - Pour the batter into a loaf pan and bake for 50-60 minutes until the center is firm when jiggled and a toothpick inserted into the center comes out mostly clean.
 Cover with aluminum foil during the last 20 minutes of baking if the bread is starting to brown too much.

 - Run a knife around the edges of the pan to loosen, and then allow to cool for at least an hour.
 Remove from pan and allow to finish cooling on a wire rack.